U-Company/tamplar/.deploy/README_PUBLISH.md

 # Publish image into docker registry (for local development and testing)

+Before build, you need add `pip.conf` into `.secrets`.
+You can see template [here](https://github.com/Hedgehogues/docker-compose-deploy/blob/master/.deploy/.secrets/pip.conf)

 From the root directory build the image

     docker-compose -f .deploy/docker-compose.full.yml build